 Galle was once a trading hub for Arab merchants and with them came many dishes, perhaps most quintessential is Biryani.
 Often served at Muslim family celebrations and festivities, Biryani comprises side dishes such as raita, cashew curry, Malay pickle, curried peas and meats and other spiced vegetables that accompany flavoured rice.
 This lesson in your host’s own kitchen is authentic and fun as you join her daughters to craft a meal which you will all sit down and eat together as a family.

 Enjoy breakfast at the resort and proceed to Colombo.
 Check in at the resort and spend some time at leisure.
 Explore Colombos’ street food from late afternoon.
 Return to the resort after the street food experience and spend the evening at leisure.

 Colombo Street Food

 Wander through Colombo as evening draws in, where food, often in unusual guises, is everywhere.
 Begin with a shot of local Arrack in a well-worn local bar and wander past enticing back streets peeking between buildings.
 On thriving Hulfsdorp Street indulge in traditional sweet treats and pots of bubbling curry with packed dinner-time crowds.
-Grab a tuk tuk to the evening buzz of Galle Face to join families, friends and your final food vendors for a main meal.
+Grab a tuk-tuk to the evening buzz of Galle Face to join families, friends and your final food vendors for the main meal.
 You will never be pressured to try food or drink and we cannot guarantee hygiene standards but this is the perfect opportunity to learn about the city’s sights and aromas.